tc39/proposal-first-class-protocols/README.md

-Similar to how each type in Haskell may only have a single implementation of each type class (newtypes are used as a workaround), each class in JavaScript may only have a single implementation of each interface.
+Similar to how each type in Haskell may only have a single implementation of each type class (newtypes are used as a workaround), each class in JavaScript may only have a single implementation of each protocol.

 Haskell type classes exist only at the type level and not the term level, so they cannot be passed around as first class values, and any abstraction over them must be done through type-level programming mechanisms.
-The interfaces in this proposal are themselves values which may be passed around as first class citizens.
+The protocols in this proposal are themselves values which may be passed around as first class citizens.

 ### Rust traits